4 Keys To Designing A Project-Based Learning Classroom

 PBL is not a paper-pushing style of learning.
 Students need access to chalk or white boards, reference books, and art or presentation supplies.
 Young children are often spatial and tactile learners, so it helps to divide these multi-disciplinary classrooms into subject-themed areas that organize and display manipulatives, learning materials and other supplies.

 Classrooms for older students tend to be subject-dedicated, so teachers might consider reserving an area for rotating, lesson-specific materials in addition to the usual year-round supplies.
-Whatever their grade or subject, remember that PBL classrooms are by definition unpredictable and, to a degree, student-guided.
+Whatever their grade or subject, remember that PBL classrooms are by definition unpredictable and, to a degree, examples of student-centered learning and thus student-guided.
 You may not know what direction a particular project will take, so try to keep a wide breadth of materials on-hand to support rather than limit creativity.

 As Maine-based PBL teacher Susan McCray told Edutopia, “I can’t imagine designing the curriculum that I do without being able to click onto the Internet and get all the materials and resources that are available, and I can’t imagine my students not being able to do that either.”